gr8alex35/TriModal/Readme.md

 # TriModal

-`We are currently still working on this repository.`

-In this project, we propose a multimodal framework, TriModal, that detects websites leading to illegal gambling websites using three modalities.
+In this project, we propose a multimodal framework, `TriModal`, that detects websites leading to illegal gambling websites using three modalities.

-- We utilize KoCLIP, a Korean specialized CLIP variant, to project text and image embedding into the same semantic space.
+- We utilize `KoCLIP`, a Korean specialized CLIP variant, to project text and image embedding into the same semantic space.
 - We design and apply Gated Attention Block to effectively integrate input modalities.

 ### Framework Overview
 ![images](./images/framework_overview.png)
-- This is the overview of our framework, TriModal.
+- This is the overview of our framework, `TriModal`.
 We effectively integrate HTML text and features from the initial web page (`start.txt`) and the landing page (`end.txt`), and finally a screenshot of the final landing page (`end_screenshot.png`).
 - We collect 123 keywords and 14 domains, resulting 12,054 search queries.
 - We perform data crawling using the Google Selenium Chrome Webdriver.
-- Then we embed the data using KoCLIP.
+- Then we embed the data using `KoCLIP` (https://github.com/jaketae/koclip/tree/master).
 We also extract features related to redirection from the resource collected from the initial web page.
 - We perform `Gated Attention Fusion` using two `Gated Attention Block`.
 - Final predicion is obtained through the final MLP layers.